-When space is an issue in small baths – particularly powder rooms — consoles are sinks of choice.
+When space is an issue – particularly in a powder room — a console sink is a smart and stylish choice.

-The very good reason has to do with scale, or proportional size.
+There very good reason that the console sink is seen so often in bathrooms.
+That has to do with scale, or proportional size.
 Consoles rest on legs rather than a cabinet, which reduces visual bulk.
-Even when they are as large as this hunky, 30-inch Kohler Memoirs basin, most consoles look light because the legs are slender.
-The base of this one has nice handy features like bottom rack for folded bath towels and side bars for hanging hand towels.
-Also noteworthy is the map-of-the-world décor – literally!
-Someone created ingenious wallpaper for $150, by using the 8-panel, coated write-on map from Skymall.
+Even when they are as large as a hunky, 30-inch Kohler Memoirs basin [top], most consoles look light because the legs are slender.
+The metal base beneath the Memoirs has handy features like side bars for hanging hand towels.
+Also of note around this sink is is the map-of-the-world décor – ingenious wallpaper for $150, created from an 8-panel, coated write-on map from Skymall.
 For bathrooms that don’t take themselves too seriously, it’s a great economical solution to wall color and surface.

-Professional designers often favor posh solutions, like the elegant layered ode-to-silver powder room Michael Richman delivered, complete with the oh-so-French Waterworks Julia faucet on a marble-top console sink.
-Fluted legs are a nice touch but a similar look is available at Pottery Barn (pricey silver- finish undermount basin not included).
+Professional designers often favor posh solutions like the elegant layered ode-to-silver powder room Michael Richman delivered.
+That’s complete with the oh-so-French Waterworks Julia faucet set diagonally on a marble-top console sink.
+Fluted legs are a nice touch and a similar look is available at Pottery Barn (pricey silver- finish undermount basin not included).

 I have a special fondness for 1940s-style console sinks because I grew up with one.
-They tend to be small and have a very unique look that blends surprisingly well with this modern wall treatment, period-look sconces and a white hex-tile floor.
-This bathroom is the creation of Percy Bright of jerseyicecreamco, which does custom walls and has a shop selling vintage items.
-While it looks like wallpaper, the walls are actually chalkboard paint with hand decoration.
-An earlier version featured circles and drawn-on accessories.
+They tend to be small and have a very unique look that blends surprisingly well with DIY chalk-board paint and a real chalk-wall hand crafted treatment.
+Period-look sconces and a white hex-tile floor complete the bath, a creation of Percy Bright of Jersey Ice Cream Co, which does custom walls and has a vintage shop.
+An earlier version of the bathroom wall featured circles and a drawn-on mirror.
 But let’s not have the tail wag the dog here.
 The console is restored freegun salvage.